xeon123/KCNA-notes/3 Containers with Dockers.md

     - ![[Containers with Dockers Docker Container Layers-1.png]]
     - Images are built as stacks of layers, each representing a step in the build process.
     - Layers are shared between containers, saving storage.
+	    - If you have too many layers, can lead to several drawbacks
+		    - 1. **Increased Build Time**
+			    - Each layer adds an overhead during the build process, making it slower, especially when changes occur in early layers, causing subsequent layers to rebuild.
+			- 2. **Larger Image Size**
+				- More layers mean more metadata and storage overhead, potentially leading to bloated images that consume more disk space and take longer to transfer.
+			- 3. **Slower Caching & Performance Issues**
+				- Docker caches layers to speed up builds, but excessive layers can lead to inefficient caching, as small changes may invalidate many layers, forcing unnecessary rebuilds.
+			- 4. **Complexity in Layer Management**
+				- When too many layers exist, it becomes harder to track changes, optimize images, and troubleshoot issues like unnecessary files or dependencies.
+			- 5. **Storage and Filesystem Limitations**
+				- Some filesystems have limits on the number of layers that can be efficiently handled, causing performance degradation or failures in extreme cases.
+		- **Best Practices to Optimize Layers**
+			- ✅ **Use multi-stage builds** to reduce final image size.
+			- ✅ **Minimize RUN commands** by chaining them together (`RUN apt-get update && apt-get install -y package`).
+			- ✅ **Remove unnecessary files** in the same layer they were created (`rm -rf /var/lib/apt/lists/*`).
+			- ✅ **Start from minimal base images** (e.g., `alpine`, `distroless`).
     - Containers add a writable layer on top for changes during runtime.
 4. **Union File System:**
     - Docker make use of a Union File System.